oalotaik/saudi-trading-strategy-v2/README.md

 > **Note:** This repository is for **personal use**.
 I’m not seeking or accepting external contributions or issues.

 This project contains my end-to-end pipeline for **regime-aware swing/position trading** on the Saudi market.
 The focus is on **finding the strongest names during healthy market regimes**, entering on **breakouts or momentum-friendly pullbacks**, and **exiting quickly** when trend conditions deteriorate.
-The code is intentionally pragmatic rather than academic; the strategy description below is the main event, while the code is only here to make it run.
+The code is intentionally pragmatic rather than academic.

 ---